 What are the best new dad gifts?
 It’s a tricky question.
 Fathers-to-be and first-time-dads and their partners were likely showered with lots of baby gear: bibs, bassinets, baby monitors, and strollers.
-However, that doesn’t mean he won’t appreciate something entirely different and left-of-field.
+Which is why he might especially appreciate something entirely different and even left-of-field.
 First-time dads are stressed out and sleep-deprived, so they could do with something that makes them feel a bit special.
 The best new dad gifts should then be one of two things: something that serves a practical purpose to make his life a little easier, or something fun and unexpected that can help him relax during his rare free time.
 With that in mind, here’s a collection of the best gifts for new dads.

 The multipurpose cooler pouch keeps milk cold on the go.
 A spacious interior offers plenty of room for snacks, while dual mesh pockets hold ice packs.